A few ways of specifying

 Lightning CSS lacks it.

-2. The spec permits one or more colour specification, which is handy for mixing more than two themes, but most implementations still only support exactly two.
+2. The spec permits one or more colour specification,

 This one is tracked in MDN browser-compat-data.